HIGH SCHOOL DIPLOMA ONLINE PROGRAM—DETAILS

 Affordable Tuition Fees

-Full-time enrollment in the SVHS high school diploma program costs only $1500 per semester, and covers up to 8 courses.
+Full-time enrollment in the SVHS high school diploma program costs $1,500 per semester, and covers up to 8 courses.
 You’ll find that this is a remarkably low price.
 We achieved this by building an entirely new type of school, and building it from the ground up with efficiency in mind.
 Our objective when forming SVHS was to offer a better education at a fraction of the usual cost.
 5

 Open to Everyone, Everywhere